4. Get a response

 Refused applications

-Your spouse or partner will get a letter that says why the application was refused.
+IRCC will send your spouse or partner a letter that says why the application was refused.
+If that happens, get legal advice as soon as possible.

 You can't appeal a decision if you're sponsoring a spouse or partner who's inside Canada.